 The Coast Guard collaborated with local stakeholders in 1996 to create a safety zone along the Flats east bank to protect recreational power boaters when large freighters maneuver in the area.
 This zone extends 10 feet from the riverbank and begins just south of the Norfolk & Southern Railroad Bridge #1, extending 600 feet south before ending at Alley Cat Oyster Bar's outdoor patio.

 Bottom line - if you're moored in this safety zone, you're taking your chances.
 And if you're in this zone when a freighter comes through, you're single-handedly creating a dangerous maritime situation.
+(5.26.19 Update: USCG Great Lakes has granted a conditional waiver that allows recreational boats to moor in the safety zone along the Flats East Bank.
+Vessels must relocate when a freighter transits this area).

 Here are some informational links: